 The town now known as Biddulph was created in 1897 when the villages in the Biddulph valley were joined as one Urban District.
 The villages are Biddulph Moor, Biddulph Park, Brown Lees, Gillow Heath, Knypersley and Bradley Green – the place where the town centre now stands and which now no longer exists except in people’s memories and in the name of a High Street pub.

-In 2003 the Town Council asked for ideas for village signs which would represent the character of each of these areas.
-The following were chosen and will be manufactured and erected by the council when funds allow.
+In 2003 the Town Council supported ideas for village signs which would represent the character of each of these areas.
+The following were chosen.

 All the signs have features in common and are intended to give information about the history and geography of their area.
 Each sign has a frame which relates to some aspect of the “village”, each sign contains the picture of a building in the area, if there is a coat of arms which belongs to the area it is shown on the sign.
 Any special feature of the area is included and all the signs have decorative trees which are to be found within the “village”.